Admission to the University Honors Program

 School and College-Based Honors Program

 After their first year of study, exceptional students may apply to the Honor Program offered by their school or college.
-These programs are offered in the College of Liberal Arts, the School of Engineering, the School of Business and Economics, the College of Education, and the College of Health Professions.
+These programs are offered in the College of Liberal Arts, the School of Engineering, the School of Business, the College of Education, and the College of Health Professions.
 Students who complete the requirements for their school’s or college’s University Honors Program will graduate with the University Honors distinction.

 Mercer Service Scholars (Service-Learning and Leadership)